shred/kaminari/README.md

 **WARNING: This project is for educational purposes only.** This is just a toy.
 It is not intended to be used as an early warning indicator for lightning related storms.
 It does not guarantee accuracy or predict exact strike locations.
 It it not a replacement for a professional lightning detector.
 Again: **This is just a toy.**

+## Features

+* Small size and low power consumption
+* Can be read out and configured via HTTP web service and JSON
+* Optional RGBW LED for showing the system status and detected lightnings
+* Self-calibrating detector
+* Permanent automatic noise floor level adjustment
+* Comes with instructions for a pyramid shaped [3D printed case](case/README.md)

 ## Building and Installation

 ![Prototype](as3935.jpg)